toralf/tinderbox/README.md

 ###removal of an image
 Just remove the symlink in *~/run*.
-The image itself might stay in the image dir as long as it is needed.
+The chroot image itself might be kept around as long as it is needed.

 ###reported findings
 All findings are reported with necessary data via email to the user specified in teh variable *mailto*.